ftlabs/inshort/README.md

 $ npm start
 ```

 Sumy, a python library, is also required for extractive summary.
-To install this on your system, use
+To install this on your system, you can use pip.
-To install pip (Python package manager) on a mac, you can use 'easy_install pip'
+To install pip (Python package manager) on a mac, you can use 'easy_install pip' and then run:

 ```sh
 pip install sumy